GSA/ficam-arch/CONTRIBUTING.md

   * Open an Issue on this repository, identifying the content you would like to contribute
   * Limit each Issue to one content topic
   * Fork the repository
-  * Add a new Page and your suggested content
+  * Add a new Page or modify an existing Page with your suggested content
   * Submit a Pull Request, referencing the Issue Number

 ## General Practices
-This site is intended to be Vendor neutral.
+This content is Vendor neutral.
 Marketing materials for Commercial Products should not be submitted.
-If you would like to contribute a page which includes Commercial Products and references for development and engineering, please review the Commercial Product trademark or copyright guides from the Product Vendor and reference these guides in your Pull Request.
+If you would like to contribute a page or content which includes Commercial Products and a specific references for development and engineering, please review the Commercial Product trademark or copyright guides from the Product Vendor and reference those guides in your Pull Request.

 Contributors should consider the audience when submitting content.
 Plain language benefits a broad audience.
-Review your proposed content for use of acronyms and consider the audience.
+Review your proposed content for use of acronyms and specialized jargon before submitting.